 - Build a strong coalition and community of youth across all of Colorado

-- Give youth an opportunity to have a say in the future of Colorado
+- Give youth opportunities to have a say in the future and direction of Colorado

 - Organize strikes, host educational events and webinars, etc. in order to further Colorado climate action from a youth-led perspective